reactjs/tr.react.dev/content/community/examples.md

 * **[Image Compressor](https://github.com/RaulB-masai/react-image-compressor)** An offline image compressor built with React and browser-image-compression
 * **[Counter App](https://github.com/arnab-datta/counter-app)** A small shopping cart example
 * **[Tutorial Solutions](https://github.com/harman052/react-tutorial-solutions)** Solutions to challenges mentioned at the end of React tutorial
+* **[React State Management with Redux](https://github.com/ultdevchar/reactRedux_tutorialProject)** Main purpose of this project is explain redux basics with detail comment lines like a tutorial.

 ## Complete Apps {#complete-apps}